mch/advent-of-code-2021/rust_notes.md

 ## Is there a way to set up test fixtures?
 `before_each`, `after_each`, etc?

+The lack of fixtures became kind of annoying in day9, where I wanted to used the same data across multiple tests, but not all tests.

+Maybe the right answer is to just use tools provided by the language.
+Call a function that returns a struct with the constructed test data in it, and destructure it to extract the parts needed for an individual test.

 ## What is the convention for naming test functions?
 I've included the prefix `test_` but it seems redundant given the `#[test]` annotation.